Strategic clarity for scaling companies

 Apply it to growth

-It becomes the reference point for product direction, hiring, messaging, pricing, and growth.
+The criteria for product direction, hiring, messaging, pricing, and growth

 Situations where leadership needed to clarify and protect what made the company distinctive.